How to format a hard drive, SSD, or USB flash drive

 Basic format using the DOS command line

-If you want to format the primary hard drive and don't have a recovery disc, you can use a Windows installation disc instead.
+To format the primary hard drive and don't have a recovery disc, you can use a Windows installation disc instead.
 If you don't have a Windows recovery disc or USB drive, you need another computer to format the drive.

 - Restart the computer.
 As the computer is booting up, a message like Press any key to boot from CD is displayed.
 Press any key on the keyboard to make the computer boot to the Windows recovery or installation disc.